joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Consider:

 Character A attacks character B with 5 points of received energy; character B has 3 points left in their health battery.
-The health battery is set to 1 point to keep the character alive but subdued.
+The health battery is set to 1; alive but subdued.

 Character A turns their attention to character C and attacks for 4 points of received energy.
-Character C has 4 points left in their health battery, which means character C is also at 1 point and subdued.
+Character C has 4 points left in their health battery, which means character C’s health battery is also at 1 and they are subdued.

 Before the end of their turn, player A (playing character A) says they wish to kill character C, the nemesis of character A. The killing stroke is performed with no difficulty and before the end of player A’s turn.